djsteve33/band_manager/README.md

 # Acknowledgements

-I would like to thank my Flatiron Cohort leader, Charlotte Neff, for her contributions to my project.
+I would like to thank my Flatiron Cohort leaders, Charlotte Neff and DJ Richey, for their contributions to my project.

 # License